-I first became involved in global health issues when my friend John Wyn Owen of the Nuffield Trust asked me to lead the first UK programme on this topic, called Global Health: a local issue.
+I first became involved in global health issues when my friend John Wyn Owen of the Nuffield Trust asked me to lead the first UK programme on this topic in 1998, called Global Health: a local issue.
 We produced 17 papers on the subject and ran a national symposium.
 This led to the UK DH initiative - Health is Global, the first international conference on Global Health and Foreign Policy at Ditchley Park in 2004, a programme at the European Gastein Conference and eventually the establishment of Global Health Europe in Geneva.
 See the web site at http://graduateinstitute.ch/globalhealth .

 This is a group of experts led by Professor Ilona Kickbusch, informally sharing ideas on global health at WHO HQ in Geneva.
 The Global Health Programme has developed many books, papers and training courses on aspects of global health policy and diplomacy.
 We developed a training programme for WHO Heads of Country Office in 2014 and I tutored this on-line course for 120 participants from whom I learnt a great deal.